 Short bio

 Richard is a language designer and compiler engineer at Jane Street.
 His work centers around how we can use static type systems to power high-assurance programming and avoid programmer mistakes, all without sacrificing ease-of-use or runtime efficiency.
 Richard works with functional languages OCaml and Haskell, where he contributes both language design and compiler implementation.
-He additionally serves as the chair of the board of the Haskell Foundation.
+Richard earned his PhD in computer science at the University of Pennsylvania in 2016.
 He lives in suburban Philadelphia with his wife and daughter.

 Bio